Homeowners and Disasters

 Three things you should know:

-- Insured losses for catastrophes in the United States in 2017 totaled $78 billion, up from $23.8 billion in 2015, according to the Insurance Information Institute (I.I.I.).
+- Insured losses for catastrophes in the United States in 2022 totaled $99.9 billion, according to the Insurance Information Institute (I.I.I.).

 - Flood, earthquake and landslide damage is not covered under a typical Homeowners Insurance policy.
 To protect your investment in your home, consider adding separate policies to cover these risks.
 Ask your agent or company, or see the links below.